BIDS/repro-case-studies/case-studies/choldgraf.md

 ## Would you recommend any specific resources for learning more about reproducibility?

-Software carpentry is a great one, but most other stuff is just scattered on stack overflow unfortunately.
+Software Carpentry is a great one, but most other stuff is just scattered on stack overflow unfortunately.
 I think that finding a good package that has a sweet-spot of contributors (aka, not so few that you don't get feedback, not so many that it's a huge pain to do anything).
 Try to contribute something via a pull request and learn from the other people in the community.
 It will be a great way to learn good coding principles.
 Finally, find a community around you (at the university, at local companies/hackathons, etc) that shares your interests.
 Spend time learning and teaching with these people.